-Once you have your LED strips cut (if necessary) and you know where you are going to attach them, follow these steps:
+Once you have your LED strips ready to mount, follow these steps:

 - The area where you are mounting the LEDs has to be clean: free of all dirt, oil or anything that might affect the LED from sticking.
 You only get one opportunity to mount the LEDs so it's critical the area be prepared properly. - Use alcohol to clean the area where you are going to mount the LED strip.
 Be sure to let the alcohol dry completely before proceeding to the next step.
 (Note: Do not use acetone or similar cleaner without reading the section "A Word About 3M Tape & 3M Promoter" further on in this document). - Next, use the 3M Adhesion Promoter supplied with your kit to "paint" on the promoter where you are going to mount the LED strip.
 See the note below (on page 6) about the proper way to use promoter.
 This is an important step.
 Do not bypass.
 Allow the promoter to dry for 30-60 seconds.